Borrowing and Financial Literacy

 Before seeking a student loan, explore other ways to pay for your college education.
 Here are some ideas:

-Check with your with your admissions advisor about scholarships.
+Check with your admissions advisor about scholarships.
 Look first for funds that you do not have to pay back.
-They offer some based on need, some on academic merit, test scores, athletic skill, musical or artistic talent, community or volunteer activities, or other special abilities.
+They offer some based-on need, some on academic merit, test scores, athletic skill, musical or artistic talent, community or volunteer activities, or other special abilities.

 Investigate offers offered by the university, religious groups, fraternities, sororities or civic groups.
 Check with employers and organizations connected with your field of interest.
 You can view Troy University scholarships at https://www.troy.edu/scholarships-costs-aid/scholarships/index.html.